HVAC System Costs

 HVAC Installation Cost of Different Parts

-As HVAC would serve both heating and cooling functions, an HVAC is considered as a complicated system that is obviously made up of many different parts.
+As HVAC would serve both heating and cooling functions, an HVAC is considered a complicated system that is made up of many different parts.
 Your installation specialist should be able to advise you as to whether you need a complete replacement, or simply a new part for your existing unit.
-In this case you could save a lot of your money on the cost to replace an HVAC system.
+In this case, you could save a lot of money on the cost of replacing an HVAC system.
 Alturas Contractors has some specialized professionals that can guide you on the replacement of your HVAC system that too in your budget.

-Here is a comprehensive breakdown of HVAC system costs for different parts for your home.
-Generally HVAC cost per square foot varies for different HVAC systems
+Here is a comprehensive breakdown of HVAC system costs for different parts of your home.
+Generally, HVAC cost per square foot varies for different HVAC systems

 Air Conditioner

-As we know that a central air conditioner will work in order to keep your whole house cool as it circulates the air over refrigerated coils.
-If you have large homes, they might need individual systems in order to keep the entire home cool.
+As we know a central air conditioner will work to keep your whole facility cool as it circulates the air over refrigerated coils.
+If you have a large facility, they might need individual systems to keep the entire place cool.
 So, the average cost to install an air conditioner is between $3,350 and $5,910.

 Heat Pump

 A heat pump is a very important part of your HVAC system.
-As it transfers air from a cooler area to a warmer area with the help of thermal energy.
+It transfers air from a cooler area to a warmer area with the help of thermal energy.
 In case you require just a heat pump replaced, expect to pay an average of $4,000 to $8,000.
 On the other end, a geothermal heat pump can be about five times that price, averaging $15,000 to $35,000.
-In fact, if you install a geothermal system it could save you a great deal of money on heating and cooling costs for many years to come.
+If you install a geothermal system it could save you a great deal of money on heating and cooling costs for many years to come.

 Gas Furnace

-A gas furnace is a heating system that would be using some sort of fuel in order to heat the entire home or building that you are living in.
+A gas furnace is a heating system that uses some sort of fuel to heat the entire home or building that you are living in.
 A gas furnace will cost an average of $1,800 to $4,000 to get replaced.

 Oil Furnace

-Whereas an oil furnace tends to use oil in order to heat your home.
-Often, installation of an oil furnace would include more severe work, for instance adding a chimney and an exhaust system to your home wherever required.
+Whereas an oil furnace tends to use oil to heat your home or building.
+Often, installation of an oil furnace would include more severe work, for instance adding a chimney and an exhaust system to your facility wherever required.
 Therefore, oil and gas furnaces are often more expensive than electric furnaces.
 You will see that the average cost to install an oil furnace ranges between $4,200 and $6,900.

 Electric Furnace